OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-03.md

 ## Joel 3:10

-> Transform your ploughshares into swords
+> Beat your ploughshares into swords
 > and your pruning hooks into spears.
-> Let the weakling declare, “I am strong!”
+> Let the weak now say, “I am strong!”

 ## Joel 3:11